Eat your way through the end of Veganuary with something sweet

 4600 Spring Mountain Rd, Las Vegas, NV 89102

-Ronald’s Donuts is a quaint vegan donut shop located in Chinatown.
+Ronald’s Donuts is a quaint donut shop located in Chinatown serving vegan donuts.
 This pastry paradise serves a variety of donuts, both traditional and unique, but made vegan-friendly.
 Fix a sugar craving by trying one of their crullers, eclairs, glazed donuts, cinnamon twists or chocolate-covered donuts filled with cream.
 Made from scratch, Ronald’s Donuts goodies are freshly baked every day.
 The retro seating and old-fashioned style are also a nice touch.

 There are way too many different types of donuts to choose from to list them; however, there’s not a wrong way to go when choosing a donut here.
 Be sure to stop by early enough to grab a box before they are all gone.